 Ignition timing.
-Set the "IGN" not (T.D.C.) mark on the flywheel in the centre of the clutch inspection opening and check the timing, as on page 43.
-Distributor and plug points should be checked for cleanliness and gap, i.e. .015 in./.018 in. on distributor and .018 in. on plugs, also valve clearance should be .006 in. inlet and .008 in. exhaust between base of cam and rocker.
+Set the "IGN" (not T.D.C.) mark on the flywheel in the centre of the clutch inspection opening and check the timing, as on page 43.
+Distributor and plug points should be checked for cleanliness and gap, i.e. .015 in./.018 in. on distributor and .018 in. on plugs, also valve clearance should be .006 in. inlet and .008 in. exhaust, measured between the base of cam and rocker.

-Having checked these items, remove the suction chambers of carburetters from the carburetters, disconnect the jet coupling rod and screw the jet adjusting nuts right up.
-On pushing the jets up to the full weak position the correct petrol level should be about $\frac{1}{8}$ in. below the top of the jet.
-If this is not so, and assuming the floats are in good condition and not punctured, the level can be adjusted by bending slightly the fork controlling the float needle, up to raise or down to lower, whichever is required.
-Next proceed to set the needle in the pistons.
+Having checked these items, remove the suction chambers of the carburetters, disconnect the jet coupling rod and screw the jet adjusting nuts right up.
+On putting the jets in the rich position (pulled down) the petrol level should be approximately at the top of the jet.
+The petrol level is set before the car leaves the Works and therefore should need no attention.
+Next proceed to set the needle in the piston.

 The shoulder of the needle should be flush with the face of the piston.
-Refit the pistons and suction chambers to the carburetters, making sure that, when screwed down tight, the pistons will fall on to their seatings with a click.
+Refit the pistons and suction chambers to the carburetters, making sure that, when screwed down tightly, the pistons will fall on to their seatings with a click.
 If for any reason it is thought advisable to fit new needles, see that they are the same type as before.

 Screw down the jet adjusting nuts two complete turns and screw off slow-running rod.
 Then slacken one of the flexible coupling bolts on the coupling connecting the throttle spindles.
-The engine can then be started, screwing down the jet adjusting nuts further is necessary in order to enable it to run.
+The engine can then be started, screwing down the jet adjusting nuts farther if necessary in order to enable it to run.
 The slow-running screws on the throttle spindles should now be screwed up, and eventually adjusted so that the engine is idling fairly slowly.
 It is now easily possible by placing the ear to the mouths of the two carburetters to determine whether there is an equal flow of air through them.
-Adjustment of the slow-running screws should be made until this occurs (that is, until there is an equal "hiss" at the mouth of each carburetter), when the coupling bolt may be retightened.
+Adjustment of the slow-running screws should be made until this occurs (that is, until there is an equal "hiss" at the mouth of each carburetter), when the coupling bolt may be re-tightened.